 First, place the fabric in one layer on the table.
-Put selvage parallel to the table edge and use a masking tape to keep the fabric in place.
+Put selvage parallel to the table edge and use masking tape to keep the fabric in place.
 The tape will not leave any marks on the chiffon after you take it out and the fabric will not shift while you are marking the pattern edges.
 It is better to cover all sides of the fabric piece with the masking tape if your table is big enough.
 Or you can cover 3 or even 2 sides with the tape if your fabric is bigger than the table.
-But in this case use weights to keep other sides from shifting.
+But in this case, use weights to keep other sides from shifting.
 The weights are not as effective as the tape though.

 Arrange the pattern over the fabric but don’t use pins, as I said these may permanently destroy the fabric.
 You can use weights to keep the fabric and the pattern together.
 I usually use stone figurines, they are highly polished and will not snag or stain the fabric.
-Of course any heavy object that will not damage the fabric is equally good, from canned goods to heavy tools ( clean tools ! ).
-I do not like to use wood objects around my fabric unless they are fully varnished because any imperfection in the edges may generate splinters and that is a no-no around delicate fabric.
+Of course, any heavy object that will not damage the fabric is equally good, from canned goods to heavy tools ( clean tools ! ).
+I do not like to use wood objects around my fabric unless they are fully varnished because any imperfection in the edges may generate splinters and that is a no-no around the delicate fabric.

-Next step is marking the fabric from the pattern.
+The next step is marking the fabric from the pattern.
 I use mostly a disappearing ink pen for this, sometimes soap or chalk, depending mostly on the color of the fabric.

 For cutting always use the sharpest and best scissors you have or can obtain.
-In fact investing in an excellent pair of scissors is a must if you are serious about sewing.
+In fact, investing in an excellent pair of scissors is a must if you are serious about sewing.

 I use Gingher and Fiskars for lightweight fabric but you can use whatever good scissors you have.
-The subject of scissors merits probably an entire article but any scissors you use should be sharp, feel comfortable in your hand and should cut the fabric with ease.
+The subject of scissors merits probably an entire article but any scissors you use should be sharp, feel comfortable in your hand, and should cut the fabric with ease.
 If you feel resistance or difficulty when cutting some fabric it probably means the scissors need sharpening / replacing or you are probably tired.

-Also I never use my good scissors for any other purpose but cutting fabric, some people say there is no harm in cutting paper also but I also see no harm in keeping around a cheap pair of common scissors for paper.
+Also, I never use my good scissors for any other purpose but cutting fabric, some people say there is no harm in cutting paper also but I also see no harm in keeping around a cheap pair of common scissors for paper.

 SaveI have mentioned the “you are tired” here: I never cut out patterns when I am tired or distracted and I usually try to finish the cutting phase in one session.
 An error at this stage can be expensive in time and fabric lost or even impossible to repair if the fabric you have is just enough and there is no reserve to fix a cutting error.